 2) Canadian humourist and economist Stephen Leacock (or possibly Thomas Jefferson—historians differ) simplified the concept even further.
 “I’m a great believer in luck,” Leacock said.
 “And I find the harder I work, the more I have of it.”

 This is where entering on a daily basis increases your odds of winning.

 3) Many people seem to encounter good luck because they actively seek out opportunities to win.
 They constantly put their best efforts into meeting new prospects, bidding on contracts, experimenting with product and service innovation or applying for awards.

 This is going to websites that list legitimate sweepstakes for you to enter and finding new promotions.

 4) Know the odds.
 In your business, you need consistent small wins to maintain confidence, but you also need breathtaking, long-shot objectives that require immense effort and get everyone on the team excited.
 Balance the effort you put into the easy victories and the big ones.

-5) Winners are often determined by sheer luck; sometimes the margin of difference is miniscule.
-Think of a World Cup hockey game that ends in a shootout, or an Olympic sprinter or skier who wins the gold medal by less than a tenth of a second.
+5) Winners are often determined by sheer luck; sometimes the margin of difference is minuscule.
+Think of a World Cup hockey game that ends in a shootout or an Olympic sprinter or skier who wins the gold medal by less than a tenth of a second.
 Make sure your team stays motivated to perform by understanding the difference between finishing second and being a loser.

 This tip applies to voting contests (which I hate) and judged contests.
 If you never know what will appeal to the judges.
 Do your best and you just might have the winning photograph or the blue ribbon pie.